-Foster is a locked rehabilitation ward for older males aged over 55 years located in Northampton.
+Foster is a rehabilitation ward for older males aged over 55 years located in Northampton.

 We care for older men (aged 55+) with enduring mental illness and complex/challenging behaviour as a result of psychotic illness, mood and anxiety disorders, personality disorder and patients with cognitive impairment; with a secondary diagnosis of dementia.

-Active rehabilitation and improved quality of life are achieved through a comprehensive forensic care pathway from medium to low secure and locked.
+Active rehabilitation and improved quality of life are achieved through a comprehensive forensic care pathway from medium to low secure and non-secure.

-The ward organise a comprehensive programme of age appropriate activities which include Cognitive Stimulus Therapy (CST), leisure activities from the sports therapy team, physio as well as maintaining and developing skills for cooking and baking.
+The ward organise a comprehensive programme of age appropriate activities which include Cognitive Stimulus Therapy (CST), leisure activities from the sports therapy team, physio as well as maintaining and developing daily living skills.

 Males aged 55 and older with (we will assess patients who are younger dependent on individual cases) a primary diagnosis of mental illness co-morbidities including:

-We aim to maximise patients’ quality of life by treating them in the least restrictive environment possible, offering a safe and supportive living and working environment.
-Where appropriate, patients are encouraged to take responsibility for their own treatment, within the My Shared Pathway framework.
+We aim to maximise quality of life by treating people in the least restrictive environment possible, offering a safe and supportive living and working environment.
+Where appropriate, patients are encouraged to take responsibility for their own treatment within the My Shared Pathway framework.

-We use the RAID (Reinforce Appropriate and Implode Disruptive) approach to manage behaviour.
-We have a dedicated psychologist who provides both individual and group sessions.
-Our multidisciplinary team (MDT) delivers 25 hours of activity per week, including psychology, nursing and occupational therapy and speech and language therapy.
+We use the RAID (Reinforce Appropriate and Implode Disruptive) approach to managing behaviour.
+Dedicated psychologists provide individual and group sessions and our multidisciplinary team (MDT) delivers 25 hours of activity per week, including psychology, nursing, occupational therapy and speech and language therapy.

 A geriatrician also provides input into patient care and we aim to exceed the recommended 25 hours of meaningful activity.

-The patients are also able to access the 120 acres of green, inspiring, spacious grounds at the Northampton site, encompassing the wonderful wildlife, trees and orchard, as well as all of the other facilities available.
-These onsite facilities include Arts and Craft and Workbridge which provides the opportunity to learn and develop work and life skills through a range of activities including ceramics, horticulture, woodwork, catering and design and print, in a public facing retail environment.
-Additionally patients can also use Workbridge Work and Social programme (WWASP) to experience a diverse range of tasks including producing greeting cards, craft gifts, bird boxes, ceramics and aprons.
+Patients are able to access 120 acres of green and spacious grounds at the Northampton site, encompassing trees an orchard, parkland walks and the attendant wildlife.
+Extensive onsite facilities include Arts and Craft workshops and Workbridge which provides the opportunity to learn and develop work and life skills through a range of activities including ceramics, horticulture, woodwork, catering and design and print, in a public facing retail environment.
+Additionally patients can also use Workbridge Work and Social programme (WWASP).

-Therapy areas including crafts, information technology (IT) skills, kitchens and vocational rehabilitation.
+Therapy areas include; crafts, information technology (IT) skills, kitchens and vocational rehabilitation.
 Patients also have access to: